KuriosityRobotics/shuttle/README.md

 `shuttle-hardware` contains:
 - Blocking abstractions for FTC motors.
 You will interact with these by extending the ServoControl and LinearMotorControl classes.

+Examples for how Shuttle can be used are located in our [Center Stage](https://github.com/KuriosityRobotics/center-stage) repository.
 # Installation
 Shuttle can be added to the FTC SDK by adding the Kuriosity maven repository to `TeamCode/build.gradle`, and adding the following dependencies in the `implementation` section:
 ```gradle